Credit utilization is the second most important factor in credit scoring. Knowing how to maintain a good rate may help you reach a higher credit tier.

 Think carefully before closing old credit cards

-Closing a credit card should be considered with even more caution.
-Closing a line of credit will reduce your total credit limit, which has the potential to raise your credit utilization ratio.
+Consider closing a credit card with even more caution.
+Doing so will reduce your total credit limit, which has the potential to raise your credit utilization ratio.
 Closing a credit card could also reduce the average age of your accounts.
 A closed account in good standing stays on your credit report for up to 10 years, but once that closed account falls off your report you might see a reduction in the length of your credit history and a drop in your score.
-Closing a credit card could impact your credit mix as well, if the credit card was your only revolving credit account.
+Closing a credit card could impact your credit mix as well if the credit card was your only revolving credit account.

 If possible, avoid closing your cards.
 If you’re considering closing a card because you no longer want to pay the annual fee, you can call the issuer and ask to downgrade the card to a no-annual-fee version instead.
 That way, you can keep the account open and get the card terms that work better for you.